JustHelixia/mkdocs/docs/gotify.md

 Gotify is a self-hosted application to receive notification when if something is wrong with your homelab.
 They have many intergrations to receive notifications from.

-I have plugged the following applications:
+I have plugged in the following applications:
 - Uptime Kuma
 - Watchtower
 - Speedtest-tracker